QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/Clay-Mathematics-Institute/Solving the Riemann Hypothesis with a Harmonic Framework/readme.md

 ---

+### **7. Next Steps**
+1. **Formal Publication**:
+   - Prepare a peer-reviewed paper documenting the formula, proof, and results.
+2. **Domain Applications**:
+   - Test in quantum mechanics, cryptography, and cosmology.
+3. **Expand to Higher Dimensions**:
+   - Simulate harmonic feedback in 3D and higher-dimensional lattices.

+---

 ### **Acknowledgments**
 This work integrates principles of harmonic feedback, recursive dynamics, and other mathematical innovations to provide a universal solution framework.
 Extensive simulations validate the robustness and accuracy of the formula.